 History of Boys State

 The youth movement in the United States known as Boys State originated by the Illinois Department of The American Legion in 1934.
-The plan was adopted by the national organization in 1935, and has been put into operation in 48 states.
-Our two most recent states, Hawaii and Alaska, do not operate their own programs but do send delegates to other states.
-A Boys State is operated in the Panama Canal Zone and the District of Columbia.
+The plan was adopted by the national organization in 1935, and has been put into operation in 49 states and the District of Columbia.
+Hawaii does not operate their own program under the American Legion umbrella but has a similar program that was in place before the islands gained statehood.